phamquiluan/dotfiles/INSTALL.md

 # dotfiles
-An instruction to install a new Linux machine
+An instruction to install a new Linux machine (tested on Debian, and Ubuntu 21.10)

 ### customize partitions during installation